 Carlos Fuente Sr. passed away in August of 2016 at the age of 81.
 “I never cared about being the largest cigar manufacturer” he once said, “I only cared to be the best”.
 He was inducted into the Cigar Aficionado Hall of Fame in 1997.

 Of the three cigar making families, it can be said that two came close to having a future in the tobacco business halted entirely by the Castro regime (Quesada and Carrillo).
-Thankfully, their forebears demonstrated enough resilience and resolve to pick up and go elsewhere to start over again.
+Thankfully, their forebears demonstrated enough resilience and resolve to pick up and go elsewhere to start fresh.

-A Cuban immigrant himself, Arturo Fuente left for the USA long before the Cuban embargo on his own accord – which I’m sure was no easy feat either.
+A Cuban immigrant himself, Arturo Fuente left for the USA long before the Cuban embargo on his own accord – which was likley no easy feat either.

 The preceding generation’s grit and determination thankfully rubbed off on these three cigar makers, and as a result we are able to smoke and enjoy their glorious creations to this very day.